 Works AP 3236 (Air Ministry 1956) [The RAF Builds for War HMSO 1997].

 The London Gazette

 The UK government journal is perhaps the oldest newspaper in the world continuously in print.
 Since at least Nelson’s day, Gazette publication of a Report or Despatch from a commander in the field constitutes a deliberate and most significant honour.
-The Gazette is to be found in major reference libraries around the world, including for example the National Library of Australia.
-Now also on-line, though can be rather hard to search.
+The Gazette is to be found in major reference libraries around the world and as an on-line, searchable archive.